teknikolor/ZeroTouchActionItemAutomation/automated_action_items_prompt.md

 }
 ```

-Return ONLY the JSON object, no other text or markdown.
+Return ONLY the JSON object above.
+Do not add any text, explanations, or markdown formatting OUTSIDE the JSON response.
+The description field SHOULD contain markdown formatting as specified in the Description Field Formatting Instructions.